OpenPrinting/ps-printer-app/README.md

 forum](https://forum.snapcraft.io/t/build-fails-with-a-mksquashfs-error-cannot-pack-root-prime/).
 The
 problem is already solved but did not make it into Groovy yet.

-Any older Ubuntu version (like 20.04) should work.
+Any older (like 20.04) or newer (like 21.04) Ubuntu version should work.

 To install the resulting Snap run